 Write tests.
 Not too many.
 Mostly integration.

-It also my experience that integration tests offer the best value for money when it comes to testing.
-Unit tests tend to be pointless (especially for front end code) and fragile when you do large refactors.
-End-2-end tests tend to be too unreliable for large scale usage.
+It is also my experience that integration tests offer the best value for money when it comes to testing.
+Unit tests tend to be pointless (especially for front-end code) and fragile when you do large refactors.
+End-2-end tests tend to be too unreliable for large-scale usage.

 Hierarchy of any implementation: